List of Dexter characters: Brian Moser

 Brian went to Miami, working as a prosthetist and murdering prostitutes as the "Ice Truck Killer".
-At some of his kills and at Dexter's apartment, Brian left clues to his and Dexter's past.
-Brian developed a relationship with Debra, Dexter's adoptive sister, while treating one of his own victims, Tony Tucci.
-As Debra fell in love with him, he used Debra as a means to get closer to Dexter.
-The week before Dexter was informed of the death of his biological father (Joseph Driscoll) and met Brian Moser for the first time, Brian disguised himself as a cable repair man and visited the house of the deceased man.
-At the end of the ninth episode of the first season, it was implied that Brian had murdered Joseph Driscoll while in disguise by injecting insulin.
-The body was cremated before Dexter could find any evidence of murder.
-Brian began slowly to show more of an interest in spending time with Dexter.
-When Brian talked to Dexter about possibly marrying Debra, he lied about a cut on his lip.
-He told Dexter it was a lab accident, but in reality he received the cut while attacking and nearly killing Angel Batista.
-This led Dexter to the realization that Brian was the Ice Truck Killer.
-Brian immediately kidnapped Debra, which led to the police suspecting his involvement in the Ice Truck Killer case.
+At some of his kills and at Dexter's apartment, Brian leaves clues to his and Dexter's past.
+Brian develops a relationship with Debra, Dexter's adoptive sister, while treating one of his own victims, Tony Tucci.
+As Debra falls in love with him, he uses Debra as a means to get closer to Dexter.
+The week before Dexter is informed of the death of his biological father (Joseph Driscoll) and meets Brian Moser for the first time, Brian disguised himself as a cable repair man and visited the house of the deceased man.
+At the end of the ninth episode of the first season, it is implied that Brian has murdered Joseph Driscoll while in disguise by injecting insulin.
+The body is cremated before Dexter can find any evidence of murder.
+Brian slowly begins to show more of an interest in spending time with Dexter.
+When Brian talks to Dexter about possibly marrying Debra, he lies about a cut on his lip.
+He tells Dexter it is the result of a lab accident, but in reality he received the cut while attacking and nearly killing Angel Batista.
+This leads Dexter to the realization that Brian is the Ice Truck Killer.
+Brian immediately kidnaps Debra, which leads to the police suspecting his involvement in the Ice Truck Killer case.

-After searching Brian's apartment, Dexter tracked him down at the site of their childhood home, where Dexter recalled that they were brothers.
-Brian told Dexter his history after their separation, and tried to convince Dexter to kill Debra in the same manner that he killed his victims.
-Dexter refused, leading to a fight between the two as the police arrived.
-Brian escaped the house and disappeared.
+After searching Brian's apartment, Dexter tracks him down at the site of their childhood home, where Dexter recalls that they were brothers.
+Brian tells Dexter his history after their separation, and tries to convince him to kill Debra in the same manner that Dexter kills his victims.
+Dexter refuses, leading to a fight between the two as the police arrive.
+Brian escapes the house and disappears.

-Brian later attempted to kill Debra when he thought she was staying at Dexter's apartment, but instead fell into a trap set by Dexter, who then brought him to the cooling room where Brian committed his murders.
-After a few choice words between them, a heartbroken Dexter slashed Brian's throat and drained his blood into a bucket, killing him in the same manner as Brian did his victims, but making it appear to the police that Brian killed himself.
+Brian later attempts to kill Debra when he thinks she is staying at Dexter's apartment, but instead falls into a trap set by Dexter, who then brings him to the cooling room where Brian committed his murders.
+After a few choice words between them, a heartbroken Dexter slashes Brian's throat and drains his blood into a bucket, killing him in the same way as Brian did his victims.
+The manner of death and the hesitance in Brian's cut lead pathologists to conclude that the Ice Truck Killer killed himself.

-Brian's death left Dexter extremely conflicted, to the point that he began making mistakes in his killing rituals.
-In early episodes of the second season, Brian appeared to Dexter as a visualization and, in the end, Dexter learned he needed to let go of his feelings about his brother before he could move on with his life.
+Brian's death leaves Dexter extremely conflicted, to the point that he begins making mistakes in his killing rituals.
+In early episodes of the second season, Brian appears to Dexter as a visualization and, in the end, Dexter learns he needs to let go of his feelings about his brother before he can move on with his life.